aurielfournier/aurielfournier.github.io/research.md

 Summer 2015 I worked with partners in Bird Studies Canada to collect feathers from Sora, Virginia and Yellow Rails.
 Fall 2015 I will collect feathers from rails during migration, to create an accurate map of the connectivity of migratory rails in Missouri.
 I will use their δD value along with species distribution models to document their migratory connectivity and compare it to the migratory paths of other wetland species

-- * In Review* **Fournier, A.M.V.**, Drake K.L., Tozer D.C.
-Species distribution models improve isotope-based migratory connectivity estimates of wetland-dependent birds
+- Accepted **Fournier, A.M.V.**, Drake K.L., Tozer D.C.
+Species distribution models improve isotope-based migratory connectivity estimates of wetland-dependent birds **Journal of Avian Biology**

 [Article in the St Joseph Missouri Newspaper](http://www.newspressnow.com/sports/outdoors/article_2cb00441-292a-54b5-809a-8a63e4f26cf5.html)